Frontespizio della traduzione di Cristoforo Landino, Sessa 1534. Su concessione della Biblioteca della Scuola Normale Superiore.

-This section offers a digital library of the translations of Natural History since the Renaissance.
+This digital library collects the translations of the Natural History from the Renaissance onwards.

 Understanding Pliny’s text is not always easy.
-The presence of rare terms or words used in unique contexts and meanings, together with Pliny’s style and the troubled history of the text contribute to make sometimes difficult our comprehension.
-The very different translations of Natural History are the proof of that.
-For these reasons, we believe that the first step toward a new, updated and considered interpretation of Pliny’s text inevitably starts from the awareness that different readings of a passage have been proposed by scholars.
-This sections intends to stimulate a reflection on that and promote a rethinking of past and present interpretations of Natural History.
+The presence of rare terms or words used in unique contexts and meanings, together with Pliny’s style and the troubled history of the text, make for difficulty in comprehension.
+The very different translations of the Natural History are the best demonstration of this fact.
+We believe, therefore, that the inevitable first step toward a new, updated and well-thought-out interpretation of Pliny’s text inevitably is the awareness that an individual passage has been interpreted in different ways.
+This section intends to stimulate a reflection on that issue and to promote a rethinking of past and present interpretations of the Natural History.

-For every translations which is present in this digital library, you can find a record with all the information about the publication of that work and the digital version of the book.
+For each translation present in this digital library, you can find a record with all the information about the publication of that work.

-However, every single book has his own history, which is inscribed among its pages.
-Our mission wants to be also to give value to these single histories.
-For this reason, every record of the translations contains also information on the history and the conservation status of that book; moreover, you can find also more than one copy or edition of the same translation.
-In fact, our aim is also to promote the study of the circulation of Pliny’s texts in modern times and offer the scholars the possibility to investigate the impact that it had in different contexts and societies.
+Thanks to this attention, you may find more than one copy or edition of the same translation.
+In fact, our aim is also to promote the study of the circulation of Pliny’s text in modern times and to offer scholars the possibility to investigate its impact in different contexts and societies.

 These are the translations available up to now:

 Christoforo Landino, Venetia: per Marchio Sessa, 1534 (esemplare Biblioteca della Scuola Normale Superiore, Fondo Moni)

 Lodovico Domenichi, voll.
 1-2, Venezia: Giuseppe Antonelli, 1844 (esemplare Biblioteca della Scuola Normale Superiore, Fondo Moni)